Pool56/TrainAndSearch/README.md

 _INSTRUCTIONS: Below are the suggested sections to include in your README file to make sure your project is well documented.
 You can remove this instruction text._

 ## Project summary
-The project is about how to acheive the 8th goal of the United Nations Sustainable Development goals by use of IBM software
+The project is about how to acheive the 8th goal of the United Nations Sustainable Development goals by use of IBM software and Metta Programming language

 ### The issue we are hoping to solve